Thank you for visiting our website.

-Our members come to us seeking experiences and relationships that will be spiritually, intellectually, and emotionally rewarding.
-We have found that in community we have the power and the strength to create positive change in the world.
-Here at UUCA there are opportunities for:
+Even, or maybe especially, during these unusual times, we have found that in community we have the power and the strength to create positive change in the world.
+There are opportunities for:

 2) joining small groups to learn more about this religion, explore life issues, and deepen our spiritual selves,

-3) experiencing community through social and educational events and service opportunities,
+3) experiencing community through educational programs and service opportunities,

-4) taking our faith and values out to the world to seek justice in this unjust world.
+4) taking our faith and values out to the world in whatever ways we can to seek justice in this unjust world.

 Path to Membership

-The path to membership begins by attending an “Introduction to UUCA for Newcomers” session.
-Those who attend will be given basic information about UUCA, receive the Path to Membership Guide, have an opportunity to sign up for a Connector, and meet a few other newcomers.
-These sessions are held the 3rd Sunday of every month after each service.
+The path to membership begins by attending a Newcomer Gathering.
+Those who attend will be given basic information about UU Asheville, learn more about our Path to Membership program, and meet a few other newcomers and current members.
+These sessions are held monthly after service.
+Watch the Sunday worship service link email for upcoming sessions.

 According to our bylaws (Article IV, Section 2), a Member is a person who: